|Film Title/Year/Director/Length/Studio, Setting (or Time Period) and Brief Description|

 Jennifer Jones starred as 'half-breed' Pearl Chavez caught in a destructive love triangle between the two sons of cattle baron family, crippled Senator Jackson and long-suffering Laura Belle McCanles (Lionel Barrymore and Lillian Gish): (1) Joseph Cotten as moderate and cultured Jesse, and (2) Gregory Peck as hot-tempered, amoral Lewt, both Cain and Abel archetypes.

 In the violent orgiastic, melodramatic ending, Pearl and Lewt shot each other to the death at Squaw's Head Rock and died in each other's arms.

 Set in Tombstone, Arizona in 1882, then at the time of the gunfight-shootout against the Clanton gang at the O.K.
 Corral (an actual historical event that occurred on the afternoon of October 26, 1881)

-Noted for not being entirely historically accurate, although the film's theme was the coming of civilization to the West.
+Noted for not being entirely historically accurate (in its telling of the Wyatt Earp and OK Corral legends) and for being highly romanticized, although the film's theme was the coming of civilization to the West.
 Shot in Arizona's Monument Valley.

 The story focused on frontier marshal Wyatt Earp (Henry Fonda), tubercular gambler/saloon owner Doc Holliday (Victor Mature), the object of Earp's affections (and Holliday's ex) - aristocratic East coaster Clementine Carter (Cathy Downs), and floozy saloon singer Chihuahua (Linda Darnell).